planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 Other status effects exist to vex characters aside from Staggered, and Fallen, above.
 Most are awful but temporary.

 -   **Afflicted**: suffering from a disease, poison, or tranquilizer.
-Cannot Rally and takes ongoing damage until cured or it runs its course.
+Lowers max Mettle slowly over time until it runs out or is cured.
 -   **Blinded**: Cannot see or perform tasks reliant on sight, such as reading.
 Other Checks less reliant on sight face a +3 Difficulty.
 Others may use Sneak against them as if they have Cover.
 -   **Deafened**: cannot perform hearing-related tasks, like listening to speech or music.
 A Sign language or lip-reading CONCEPT may make up for this.
 Others may use Sneak against them as if they have Cover.
 -   **Encumbered**: carrying Load over their FRAME.
 Every Zone crossed now takes up two Moves.
 If they try to carry twice their FRAME, they are Incapacitated instead.